Exios66/dark-triad-assessments/README.md

 - Dark mode support with full UI inversion
 - Interactive radar chart for result visualization
 - Progress bar for assessment completion
-- Ability to export results in TXT or CSV format
+- Ability to export results in TXT or CSV format with patient ID and timestamp
 - Auto-advance feature for questions after 4 seconds of inactivity
+- Functionality to upload and visualize stored results
+- Improved typography using Lato and Roboto fonts
+- Statistical analysis tools:
+  - Cronbach's Alpha
+  - Split-Half Reliability
+  - ANOVA
+  - Inter-Item Validity
+  - Psychometric Analysis

 ## Recent Updates

-- Added complete MACH-IV assessment with all validated questions
-- Improved dark mode functionality for better UI inversion
-- Enhanced chart colors to match dark mode theme
-- Refactored code for better performance and maintainability
+- Added statistical analysis functionality
-- Implemented auto-advance feature for questions
+- Implemented data file upload for analysis
+- Integrated Math.js library for advanced calculations

 ## Usage

 1. Open the `index.html` file in a web browser.
-2. Choose an assessment from the available options.
+2. Choose an assessment from the available options or select "Statistics" for data analysis.
+3. For assessments:
-3. Answer all questions honestly.
+   - Answer all questions honestly.
 If you don't respond within 4 seconds, the assessment will automatically move to the next question.
-4. View your results and the radar chart visualization.
+   - View your results and the radar chart visualization.
-5. Optionally export your results in TXT or CSV format.
+   - Optionally export your results in TXT or CSV format.
+4. For statistical analysis:
+   - Upload a CSV or JSON file containing your data.
+   - Select the type of analysis you want to perform.
+   - View the results of the analysis.

 ## Development